 Greenworks shook up the battery-powered OPE market with its 25-inch commercial mower a while back.
-Now they have a 60V version for homeowners.
+Now they have a 60V version for homeowners and it has some updates for this season.
 We took the Greenworks Pro 60V 25-inch self-propelled lawn mower out to see how it stacks up against the best mowers we’ve tested.

 - Very good cut quality